Student Advisory Council

 • Representing the needs and the ideas of all students in Massachusetts and providing a communication link from the Board to the student population.

-• Regional Student Advisory Council meetings will be held in-person or virtually throughout the school year either on a monthly or bi-monthly schedule.
+• Regional Student Advisory Council RSAC meetings will be held in-person or virtually throughout the school year either on a monthly or bi-monthly schedule and are typically during school hours.

-• Submission of a parental/guardian consent form is required for participation (attached).
+• Submission of a parental/guardian consent form is required for participation.

 Eligibility

-Any student who is enrolled in a secondary school and has been a resident of the Commonwealth for six months shall be eligible for election to the RSAC provided that they shall remain enrolled throughout the following school year.
+Any student who is enrolled in a secondary school and has been a resident of the Commonwealth for at least six months shall be eligible for election to the Regional Student Advisory Council RSAC.

 No student shall be prevented from running for election for three successive terms.